SMA Type 1 – Looking after your child who has had a recent diagnosis

 You can also read our website pages which tell you how these treatments work, the clinical trials there have been and who may be eligible for an assessment for access to the treatments – this varies slightly across the devolved nations:

 Whether or not your child receives a drug treatment, your child’s medical team will also talk with you about every aspect of care and support your child will need.

 Your child should receive care and support from a multidisciplinary healthcare team.
 This can feel like an overwhelming number of people, but they all have an important role to play.
 You may have contact with specialists in:

 - palliative care

 The aim of everyone involved in your child’s care is that your child will stay healthy and enjoy a good quality of life.
-Different members of the team will meet you regularly both to measure any change in your child’s health and to offer advice and interventions at the right time.
-As well as looking at your child’s medical needs, when they talk with you about options for care of your child, they will also want to be aware of your family’s social, cultural and spiritual needs.
+Different members of the team will meet you regularly, both to monitor changes in your child’s health and development and to offer advice and interventions at the right time.
+They will consider your home and family circumstances as well as your child’s medical and physical needs.